The cairn at the 3rd Memorial Lake honors lives given in Kananaskis Country, Alberta, Canada.

 This hike is dedicated specifically to Lorelee and Melanie, and generally, to every family member, or friend, or acquaintance of every name on the monument, and to every participant in the Kananaskis Country search and rescue operation during June of 1986.

-For new visitors to this heroic and tragic story, you will benefit from reading a previous Memorial Lakes post at Memorial Lakes – Kananaskis Country – Hiking Alberta.
-It will make this post much more meaningful.
+For new visitors to this heroic and tragic story, you will benefit from reading a previous Memorial Lakes post at Memorial Lakes – Kananaskis Country – Hiking Alberta which will make this post more meaningful.

-This is my third attempt to complete this hike.
-The hike is difficult and the risk profile is too high for me to attempt solo.
-My close friend and long-time hiking partner, Ken, has agreed to share this mission with me.
-We have chosen the best time for good weather and long daylight hours.
-We approach the objective with absolute commitment and resolve.
-At least one of us will photograph the Memorial Lakes Cairn near the shoreline of the third and uppermost Memorial Lake.
-We depart from the Ribbon Creek trailhead in Kananaskis Country near Nakiska at 9:30 AM.
+This is the third attempt to complete this hike.
+The hike is difficult and the risk profile is too high to responsibly attempt solo.
+A close friend and long-time hiking partner has agreed to share this mission and the best time has been chosen for good weather combined with long daylight hours.
+The objective receives absolute commitment and resolve to photograph the Memorial Lakes Cairn near the shoreline of the third and uppermost Memorial Lake on a departure the Ribbon Creek trail-head in Kananaskis Country near Nakiska at 9:30 AM.

 The Ribbon Creek trail is flat, wide and easy to navigate.
-For the first kilometre it tracks cascading, clear-water Ribbon Creek.
+For the first kilometer it tracks cascading, clear-water Ribbon Creek.

-There are bridge crossings back and forth over Ribbon Creek.
-It is originally an old logging road.
+There are bridge crossings back and forth over Ribbon Creek on what was originally an old logging road.

-Following a 3.4 KM (2.1 mile) hike on good road, the narrow trail we need is marked by a roadside cairn and branches right to follow North Ribbon Creek.
+Following a 3.4 KM (2⅛ mile) hike on good road, the narrow trail along North Ribbon Creek is marked by a roadside cairn branching right.